alok-y/PatternQuest2/README.md

-# pattern quest
+# PatternQuest

-remember the pattern of blinking colors and reclick the same pattern again to increase the level.# PatternQuest
+Remember the pattern of blinking colors and reclick the same pattern again to increase the level.